How much video is watched? How many minutes?

 These views can be found under

 Google Analytics > Content > Events > Top Events > Video / Seconds played.

 Play around with the 'Secondary dimension' dropdown.
 For a better visual view select the pie chart.
 If your site already uses or is planning to use Google Analytics it's good to view those statistics in the same place.

-This site uses a global configuration to setup analytics for all players on the site
+This site uses a global configuration to set up analytics for all players on the page:

-If the video is embedded on a foreign site the analytics ID is carried along so you can view how much video is played on these external domains.
+If the player is shared on a foreign site the analytics ID is carried along so you can view how much video is played on these external domains.

 The best place to track video data is when user leaves the page.
 You know exactly the total amount of seconds viewed.
 Sending data during playback gives you messy results; pausing, fullscreen, seeking are not important.

 Flowplayer tracks the following events: